IT'S QUICK AND EASY TO SWITCH SUPPLIER WITH A SMART METER

 Your supplier will have been in touch to arrange this installation.
 They will never turn up on your doorstep unexpectedly.

-When the installer arrives, they should present you with a valid identity card including the company name and phone number, as well as their name and photograph.
+When the installer arrives, they'll take all reasonable steps to keep you safe.
+They should present you with a valid identity card including the company name and phone number, as well as their name and photograph.
 You can ask to see this if the installer does not present it upfront.

 You'll need to be present during the installation, which will take around an hour for your gas meter and an hour for your electricity meter, during which time your energy supply will be cut off for a short period.